Sabatier reaction

 CO methanation is believed to occur through a dissociative mechanism where the carbon oxygen bond is broken before hydrogenation with an associative mechanism only being observed at high H2 concentrations.

-Methanation reaction over different metal catalysts including Ni, Ru and Rh has been widely investigated for the production of CH4 from syngas and other power to gas initiatives.
+Methanation reactions over different metal catalysts including Ni, Ru and Rh have been widely investigated for the production of CH4 from syngas and other power to gas initiatives.
 Nickel is the most widely used catalyst owing to its high selectivity and low cost.

 Applications

 Creation of synthetic natural gas

 Methanation is an important step in the creation of synthetic or substitute natural gas (SNG).
 Coal or wood undergo gasification which creates a producer gas that must undergo methaneation in order to produce a usable gas that just needs to undergo a final purification step.

 The first commercial synthetic gas plant opened in 1984 and is the Great Plains Synfuels plant in Beulah, North Dakota.
 As of 2016, it is still operational and produces 1500 MW worth of SNG using coal as the carbon source.
 In the years since its opening, other commercial facilities have been opened using other carbon sources such as wood chips.

 In France, AFUL Chantrerie, located in Nantes, in November 2017 opened the demonstrator MINERVE.
-This unit produces 14 Mm3/day of methane.
-The plant feeds a compressed natural gas station and injects methane into a natural gas boiler.
+The plant feeds a compressed natural gas station and sometimes injects methane into a natural gas fired boiler.

-The Sabatier reaction has been used in renewable-energy-dominated energy systems to use the excess electricity generated by wind, solar photovoltaic, hydro, marine current, etc. to make methane from hydrogen from water electrolysis.
+The Sabatier reaction has been used in renewable-energy-dominated energy systems to use the excess electricity generated by wind, solar photovoltaic, hydro, marine current, etc. to make methane from hydrogen sourced from water electrolysis.

 In contrast to a direct usage of hydrogen for transport or energy storage applications, the methane can be injected into the existing gas network.
 The methane can be used on-demand to generate electricity overcoming low points of renewable energy production.
 The process is electrolysis of water by electricity to create hydrogen (which can partly be used directly in fuel cells) and the addition of carbon dioxide CO2 (Sabatier reaction) to create methane.
 The CO2 can be extracted from the air or fossil fuel waste gases by the amine process.

 A 6 MW power-to-gas plant went into production in Germany in 2013, and powered a fleet of 1,500 Audi A3.